klenin/Yuzu/Yuzu/docs/reference.md

 #### `[YuzuSerializeIf(nameof(conditionFunc))]`
 #### `public bool conditionFunc() { ... }`
 Denotes serialization condition.
 Can only be applied to `YuzuOptional` item.
 The argument must be a name of boolean function without arguments, member of the current class.
 Immediately before serialization of the item, this function is called.
 If the function returns `true`, the item is serialized, otherwise the item is omitted.

 Can be substituted by changing `MetaOptions.SerializeIfAttribute` and/or `MetaOptions.GetSerializeCondition`.

 #### `[YuzuDefault(defValue)]`
 Denotes default value for serialization.
 Can only be applied to `YuzuOptional` item.
 Immediately before serialization of the item, item value is compared with `defValue`.
 If they are equal, the item is omitted, otherwise the item is serialized.

 #### `[YuzuMerge]`
 Denotes that the deserialized value must be merged with the original item value instead of replacing it.
 Can only be applied to items of structured types: `class`, `struct`, `interface` or `object`.
-When deserializing an item of structured type without merging, a new object is constructed, then sub-item values are deserialized into this new object, and finally new object is assigned to the item of the containing object.
+When deserializing an item of structured type without merging, a new object is constructed, sub-item values are deserialized into this new object, and finally new object is assigned to the item of the containing object.
 When deserializing an item of structured type with merging, sub-item values are deserialized into the existing object.
 If some of the sub-items are omitted, previous values are retained.

 Can be substituted by changing `MetaOptions.MergeAttribute`.